Su-informatics-lab/ardac/helm/docs/rancher-desktop.md

 * Install https://docs.rancherdesktop.io/getting-started/installation
 * Once installed and started, review the Troubleshooting.
 Some warnings may cause problems later on
 * Under Settings -> Virtual Machine Memory 16GB, 8 CPUs.
 During testing less memory caused the portal (webpack) build to fail
-  * Meaning your machine should have more then 16GB so that your local OS has memory
+  * Meaning your machine should have more than 16GB.
+32GB is recommended.

 ## Gen3 deployment
 Clone the repository and install Gen3.
 A sample rancher-desktop-values.yaml file is included in the config folder of